bmschmidt/sveltekit-benschmidt.org/src/content/bio.md

 ---
 title: Third-person bio
-date: 2018-10-15
+date: 2022-10-01
 ---

 ## 17 words

-Benjamin Schmidt is Clinical Associate Professor of History and Director of Digital Humanities at New York University.
+Benjamin Schmidt is historian and digital humanist in Manhattan.

 ## 65 words

-Benjamin Schmidt is a Clinical Associate Professor in the department of History and Director of Digital Humanities at New York University.
+Benjamin Schmidt is historian and digital humanist in Manhattan.
 His current historical project, _Creating Data_, explores data collected by the 19th century American state through archival research, data visualization, and interactive publication.
 He also writes on higher education, the crisis